Accelerate your career with cna 2

 What is CNA2?

 Oregon has two levels of Certified Nursing Assistants: CNA 1 and CNA2.
 Each has distinct curriculum requirements, evaluations methods, and authorized duties.
 To be recognized as a CNA 2, an individual is required to hold a current unencumbered CNA 1 license and complete a nursing assistant level 2 training program.
-Individuals with a CNA1 licence are not required to become trained in CNA 2 capacities.
+Individuals with a CNA1 license are not required to become trained in CNA 2 capacities.

 CNA2 training is focused on the knowledge and skills needed to work in hospitals and other acute care settings.
 Many hospitals expect their CNAs to be trained to this level.
 CNA2s assist licensed nursing personnel in these settings in the provision of nursing care, providing opportunities for optimal patient independence and supporting behaviors that promote positive healing.